kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/stitch/README.md

        OUTPUT DETAILS:

-       The script outputs an XMAP with only molecules that scaffold contigs and an XMAP of all high quality alignments.
+       The script outputs an XMAP with only molecule maps that scaffold in silico maps and an XMAP of all high quality alignments.
 Both XMAPs can be imported and viewed in the IrysView "comparisons" window if the original r.cmap and q.cmap are in the same folder when you import.

        The script also lists summary metrics in a csv file.

-       In the same csv file, scaffolds that have alignments passing the user- defined length and confidence thresholds that align over less than 60% of the total length possible are listed.
+       In the same csv file, in silico maps that have alignments passing the user- defined length and confidence thresholds that align over less than 60% of the total length possible are listed.
 These may represent mis- assembled scaffolds.